MOvations/dotFiles/README.md

 Motivation:
     I really dislike setting up  environments, and I do it a lot.
 So I'm taking the time to make an install to get things the way I like.

-You will have to get WSL2 installed as well as an ubuntu distro installed first (tested this on 20.04/18.04 for now) from the microsoft store, you will also have to install windows terminal from the microsoft store as well.
+Instructions:
+Setup WSL2 for your Windows 10 pro system and isntall an Ubuntu distro from the Microsoft store.
+(Note: I've tested this on 20.04/18.04 so far)
+I also use the new Microstof Terminal, which you also install from the micro soft store

+It's still a bit quirky (sorry) sometime it installs in one pass, sometimes it only gets upto the 'git' portion if this happens run "code . " (without quotes) to launch VS Code and comment out the first part of the script.
+Also add the powerline10k to the .zshrc as well.
+Then rerun the modified script.
+Close the terminal reload, and boom. done. sometime this runs all at once, sometimes takes two passes.
+Still figuring out why...

 Thanks to:
     [Scott Hanselman](https://www.hanselman.com/blog/ItsTimeForYouToInstallWindowsTerminal.aspx)